laurentkempe/StatiqBlog/input/posts/2008/Indexing-and-searching-business-entities-using-LuceneNet-Framework-part-3.md

 The role of each class of our Framework is as following:

-*   **EntityIndexer** manage an index and index the business entities  **EntitySearcher** let you search business entities  **EntityDocument** is used by the class EntityIndexer in order to manage Lucene.Net Document  **IndexPath** is an utility class used to specify the location of index
+* **EntityIndexer** manage an index and index the business entities
+* **EntitySearcher** let you search business entities
+* **EntityDocument** is used by the class EntityIndexer in order to manage Lucene.Net Document
+* **IndexPath** is an utility class used to specify the location of index

 As you can see on the diagram we use the .NET Frameworks 2 generics this in order to allow us to search whatever attribute decorating our business entities.
 But also to be able to have a Framework that is not dependant of any entities.
 This brings a good flexibility at the usage time as it let you index whatever property of type string of whatever business entity.
 All of this is without being intrusive in our model.

 Now that we know about the architecture of our Framework it is time to look deeper in the details of the implementation.

-*This post is cross-posted on [innoveo blog](http://blog.innoveo.com/archive.aspx/2008/3/7/indexing-and-searching-business-entities-using-lucene-net-framework-part-3) **and in French on my .NET community portal *[*Tech Head Brothers*](http://www.techheadbrothers.com/Articles.aspx/indexer-rechercher-entites-metier-aide-framework-lucene-net)*.*
+This post is cross-posted on [innoveo blog](http://blog.innoveo.com/archive.aspx/2008/3/7/indexing-and-searching-business-entities-using-lucene-net-framework-part-3) and in French on my .NET community portal [Tech Head Brothers](http://www.techheadbrothers.com/Articles.aspx/indexer-rechercher-entites-metier-aide-framework-lucene-net).